i-stackz/codeinplace/README.md

-# codeinplace
+# Stanford's CODEINPLACE Course
-A computer programming course by https://codeinplace.stanford.edu/
 =======
-# Stanford's CODEINPLACE Course Coursework

-## Description: This repository will contain my work with regard to my participation in Stanford's Code In Place programming course.
+## Description: This repository will contain my work in Stanford's Code In Place programming course found at https://codeinplace.stanford.edu/

-Week 1 - Completed 5/2/2025
+* Week 1 - Completed 5/2/2025
-Week 2 - Completed 5/4/2025 with the exception of the two optional challenges (Midpoint Karel, and Checkerboard Karel) Week 3 - Completed 5/4/2025
+* Week 2 - Completed 5/4/2025, with the exception of the two optional challenges (Midpoint Karel, and Checkerboard Karel)
+* Week 3 - Completed 5/4/2025